SeanMud0319/PrivateVoiceBot/README.md

 # Whether to remove all channels in the create category after bot startup.
 Use with caution
 commandMessageEphemeral: false
 # Whether command replies are ephemeral.
 If true, only the command sender can see the reply
+defaultChannelVisibility: true
+# Whether private voice channels are visible to everyone by default
 privateVoiceCategoryId:
 # Map of create category IDs.
 Do not manually modify this setting
 privateVoiceChannelId: